 This course, designed for the student new to an instrument, and will teach a student all necessary basics of playing her chosen instrument.
+This class will also focus on a project on Women Composers and/or arrangers.

 Concert Band and Orchestra